-Our client is a leading clinical research organisation with various offices around the UK and Europe.
-We had recently recruited a graduate and business development role for them when we were tasked with finding them a new regulatory affairs associate director.
+Our client is a prominent clinical research organization with multiple offices across the UK and Europe.
+Having recently filled a graduate and business development role for them, we were approached to assist in recruiting a new Regulatory Affairs Associate Director.

 The client sought a senior regulatory affairs professional with specific expertise in cell and gene therapy, as well as prior experience working for a consultancy.

 Our client faced difficulties in their recruitment search, as they struggled to find candidates with the necessary level of cell and gene therapy experience and familiarity with working in a Contract Research Organization (CRO).
 Additionally, the volatile job market and uncertainties brought about by the COVID-19 pandemic added further challenges.

 Upon being approached for assistance, I provided guidance and advice to the client.
 I suggested that remote working arrangements could broaden the candidate pool and discussed appropriate salary expectations given the market conditions.
 As this was a headhunting assignment, I tapped into my professional network to identify potential candidates who possessed the desired experience but may not have been actively seeking new opportunities, as the active job market had been exhausted.